Melpattampakkam: Road Transport

 Melpattampakkam has a robust road network.
 Frequent buses are available to nearby localities such as Nellikuppam, Panruti and Villupuram.
-State Highway SH-9 which connects Cuddalore, Villupuram, Thiruvannamalai and Vellore districts passes through Melpattampakkam.
+State Highway SH-9 connects Cuddalore, Villupuram, Thiruvannamalai and Vellore districts passes through Melpattampakkam.

 Airports

-The most neighbouring airport is in Puducherry - Pondicherry Airport - at a distance of 42.2 kilometres.
+The most neighbouring airport is in Neyveli Airport And Puducherry - Pondicherry Airport - at a distance of 42.2 kilometres.
 Spicejet operates regular flights connecting Puducherry to Hyderabad.

 Railways

 Melpattampakkam has a railway station - station code MBU.
 It is under the control of the Tiruchirappalli Division of the Southern Railway zone of the Indian Railways.
-Trains running between Mayiladuthurai and Villupuram pass through this station.
+Trains running between,(Mainline Section) Tiruchirappalli, Mayiladuthurai, Cuddalore and Villupuram pass through this station.